Aonodensetsu/whiletrue_interpreter/README.md

 # While(true){ interpreter
-This is the official While(true){ interpreter written in Python (3.9.5).
+This is the official While(true){ interpreter repository.

-Version 2.0 - a full rewrite to fix basically all (known) bugs
+Version 2.0 (Python 3.9.5) - a full rewrite to fix basically all (known) bugs.

 It contains all programs from the manual and is ('well') documented.